rocketwf/rmq-project/README.md

 ## Report
 Submit a zip of this repo, excluding the `input` directory.
 Submit a `abcd12.zip` file of this repo named after your student ID.
 It should contain:
+- Your code.
+Update the `makefile` and/or `justfile` so that `build` builds your code.
+Remove templates for other languages.
 - `/report.pdf`: a report (in English) containing:
   - *Introduction*: Briefly explains the files you submitted;
-  - *Methods*: Briefly explains the algorithms you implemented.
+  - *Methods*: Briefly explains the algorithms you implemented and any optimizations you did.
+Specifically, explain the data structures (vectors, hash maps, ...) you used and what data they contain.

     State the asymptotic space and query time complexity of each method.
-    - In case you did more than the minimum: explain any optimizations you did.
+    Which methods are the fastest and smallest according to the theory?
   - *Results*: This is the focus of the report.
     - Contains (at least) the three plots.
     - *Analyse the results*: do the results match your expectations?
 If so, how closely?
 If not, why do they not match?
     - Does the space usage of each method match the theory?
 Both asymptotically and numerically?
+Try to explain the observations.
     - Does the query time of each method match the theory?
 Again, both asymptotically and numerically?
+Try to explain the observations.
     - Which algorithms are Pareto-optimal?
 Which algorithms are best for small space?
 For speed?
 And what would you choose as general-purpose balanced tradeoff?
 Motivate your choice.